FreeMasen/WiredForge.com/content/utils/shifter.md

 +++
 title = "Bit Shifting Utility"
 [extra]
-snipet = "A tool for illustrating the effects of bit shifting"
+snippet = "A tool for illustrating the effects of bit shifting"
 +++

 {{ shifter() }}